bologer/anycomment.io/readme.txt

 * Specify required API details in special social network settings
 * Go to some post and try to authorize using any of the enabled social networks and leave a comment!

+= Comment form does not load.
+What to do? =

+AnyComment uses WordPress' REST API, if you installed plugin which removes it such as [Clearfy](https://wordpress.org/plugins/clearfy/), then please disable "Disable Rest API" option.

+Still does not work?
+Check for other optimization-like plugins and disabled one by one and check the load of the comment form and comments in general.

+Not yet working?
+Please follow the steps:

+* Open comments page
+* Open "Developer Console" tab (e.g. press F12 in Firefox or in Chrome).
+It can named a bit different, depends from browser to browser.
+* Select "Network" tab, inside find "XHR" click on it (name can also vary).
+If you do not find "XHR" just ignore it
+* Refresh page
+* In the list find request which looks something like the following: `https://yourdomain.com/wp-json/anycomment/v1/comments?post=15&parent=0&per_page=15&order=desc&order_by=id`
+* Click on it, copy its content and or take screenshot of it and report in [support forum](https://wordpress.org/support/plugin/anycomment)

 = Why Facebook and Twitter want Privacy Policy URL? =

 Facebook and Twitter are now require your website to have Privacy Policy.